eqbal/toptal_task/README.md

 Notes:
 ---

+- This is a reponsive design which is compatable with all the mobile devices.

-- I chose Rails 4 for this exercise for simplicity, but usually in production mode I use Sinatra/Grape/Rack for simple API calls.
+- I chose Rails 4 for this exercise for simplicity, but usually in production mode I use Sinatra/Grape/Rack for simple API calls (for the RESTful API).

 - I'm using Ruby 2.0 (MRI) for simplicity, usually for production environment I use jRuby implementation with threaded server like Puma.

-- I'm using SQLite for simplicity, in production I always prefer to use postgress/MySQL for RDBS (Preferably AWS RDS).

 - Please note that I didn't use background workers with Resque/RabbitMQ or even use Celluloid directly for performance enhancements (I didn't consider scalability at this stage).